-The Walter Prescott Webb Historical Society is proud to welcome our newest chapter from Prairie View A & M University.
-We would also like to welcome back, College of the Mainland, who originally joined in 1974, and has recently re-organized their chapter.
-For more information on how to start a Webb Society chapter at your college or university, contact TSHA at firstname.lastname@example.org.
+The Walter Prescott Webb Historical Society is proud to welcome our two newest chapters from McMurry University and the University of Houston – Main Campus.
+For more information on how to start a Webb Society chapter at your college or university, contact the Texas State Historical Association at firstname.lastname@example.org.

 With sadness, TSHA has learned of the passing of Kenneth B. Ragsdale, Ph.D., who served on staff from 1966 through 1977.
 He impacted TSHA projects and programs deeply and profoundly during his years with the organization.
 His influence, first as a staff member and later as the Director of Educational Services, is still felt and admired as he pioneered or expanded many TSHA programs and services.

 The Riding Line newsletter that Dr. Ragsdale initiated in 1966, designed, and edited for ten years remains a benefit of membership.
 The Chisholm Trail Railcar Traveling Exhibit he designed in 1967 for the Centennial of the Chisholm Trail, the exhibit’s eventual travel to Japan, and its award from the American Association of State and Local History remain a legend.